GianMen91/cinnamon_rolls_shop/README.md

 ## Overview

-"Cinnamood - Cinnamon Rolls Shop" is an application developed with FLutter using Provider for state management.
+"Cinnamood - Cinnamon Rolls Shop" is an application I developed with **Flutter** that uses **Provider** for state management.
 It is inspired by the renowned [Cinnamood](https://cinnamood.de) shop in Berlin and brings the delectable experience of exploring and virtually shopping for mouth-watering cinnamon rolls.
-Capturing the essence of the Cinnamood shop, the app features a user-friendly interface, a diverse product catalog, and a dynamic cart system.
+The app captures the essence of the Cinnamood shop, featuring a user-friendly interface, a diverse product catalog, and a dynamic cart system.
+I used **Hero Widget** for creating smooth, visually appealing transitions between screens by animating a shared element.

-CI/CD with **GitHub Actions**.
+**CI/CD** with **GitHub Actions**.

 ## Screenshots